Math

 Sports are full of math.
 For younger students, the activity can be as simple as adding up goals, identifying shapes, or discussing the difference between 2- and 3-point shots.
 As you watch together, be sure to ask math-minded questions such as “Who has more points?”

-For students who are ready, look for examples of statistics, decisions that can be modeled using equations, and strategies that can elicit deeper mathematical discussion.
+For students who are ready, look for examples of statistics mentioned in the commentary, decisions that can be modeled using equations, and strategies that can elicit deeper mathematical discussion.
 For instance, you could compare a baseball player’s on-base percentage versus batting average or point out the advantages of kicking a soccer ball from different angles.

 6. Play a License Plate Game